V-Kudryashov/md-Files/BikeLab/BikeLab.md

     - **turns** - Generated automatically.
 Used by Trackcontroller.
     - **jumps** - You can add them and edit them.
 Used by Trackcontroller.
     - **start** - Start zone.
 Initially located at the beginning of the track.
 The length is zero.
 Used when building Mesh;
     - **start tracks** - The zone next to the starting one.
 In this zone, riders stick to their own tracks.
-Used by Trackcontroller.
+Used by TrackСontroller.
 ![ShowTrack](https://github.com/V-Kudryashov/md-Files/assets/17885189/0ff84c93-85f3-4890-ad66-2c9dc4829af6)
 - **selectedNode** - The spline node you selected in the scene.
 ![SelectedNode](https://github.com/V-Kudryashov/md-Files/assets/17885189/e822c10b-6132-4306-8c62-23046bd347d1)